 Like us on Facebook: Reminders, events, job opportunities, and more will be posted here

 Click here for information about graduation.
-For Fall 2013 graduates: be sure to apply for your degree on BUbrain by November 1st.
+For Spring 2014 graduates: be sure to apply for your degree on BUbrain by March 28th.

 If you're interested in declaring a major in Psychology or the ABA track we encourage you to do so by the end of your sophomore year.
 Transfer students intending to major in psychology should contact the Psychology department's academic advisor when you arrive on campus.
 Please note: declaring an interest in psychology on your admissions application does not mean you are a major, all students enter Binghamton as undeclared.